Modern Records of Atmospheric Methane (CH4) and a 2000-year Ice-core Record from Law Dome, Antarctica

 Maps of Antarctica showing locations of the stations listed below; elevations are given in meters above sea level (masl).
 Law Dome (66°44'S, 112°50'E, 1390 masl), Dome C (75°06'S, 123°24'E, 3233 masl), Taylor Dome 77°48'S, 158°43'E, 2365 masl), Vostok (78°28'S, 106°52'E, 3500 masl), Dome A, (80°22'S, 77°22'°E, 4084 masl), the South Pole station (90°S, 2810 masl), and Siple Station (75°55'S, 83°55'W, 1054 masl.)
 The detailed map on the right is adapted from Etheridge et al. (1996), adapted, in turn, from Hamley et al. (1986).

-- CSIRO: http://www.cmar.csiro.au/research/capegrim_graphs.html.
-For more detailed CO2 graphics at Cape Grim, Tasmania, go to http://www.csiro.au/greenhouse-gases/.
+- CSIRO: For more detailed CO2 graphics at Cape Grim, Tasmania, go here.
 Immediately below the graph on the left hand side you will find a selection bar, select "methane".

-- LAW DOME: A complete set of all Law Dome records, including the 2000-year time series of ice-core data merged with the modern cape-grim record, is available at: http://www.ncdc.noaa.gov/paleo/icecore/antarctica/law/law_data.html.
+- LAW DOME: A complete set of all Law Dome records, including the 2000-year time series of ice-core data merged with the modern cape-grim record.

-- An earlier record from Law Dome is also archived at the CDIAC site. http://cdiac.ornl.gov/trends/atm_meth/lawdome_meth.html.
+- A previous record from Law Dome is also archived on CDIAC.

-- Data and graphics for individual locations covering limited time periods in recent decades are also available at CDIAC sites:
+- CDIAC: In addition, data and graphics for individual locations covering limited time periods in recent decades are available from CDIAC:

-- Methane, Nonmethane Hydrocarbons, Alkyl Nitrates, and Chlorinated Carbon Compounds including 3 Chlorofluorocarbons (CFC-11, CFC-12, and CFC-113) in Whole-air Samples http://cdiac.ornl.gov/trends/otheratg/blake/blake.html.
+- Methane, Nonmethane Hydrocarbons, Alkyl Nitrates, and Chlorinated Carbon Compounds including 3 Chlorofluorocarbons (CFC-11, CFC-12, and CFC-113) in Whole-air Samples.

 Samples are analyzed using gas chromatography followed by flame ionization to produce ions in quantities which produce a measureable electronic signal.
 More detail on sampling, preparation, and measurement by NOAA is given for CH4 in Dlugokencky et al. (2005).
 AGAGE data were obtained in a generally similar fashion; details on the AGAGE air sampling, preparation, and measurement process are found in Prinn et al. (2000), and on this web page.
 Information about the CSIRO sampling program is given in Francey (2003).
 Current information on reference scales and other details of measurement may be found at the following links: